Sources of support

 A free information hub offering young people advice and help on a range of topics, including depression, anxiety, stress, cyberbullying, bereavement, self-harm, body issues and more

-When we visit your school, the research team will provide you with a pupil support sheet that has been made especially for your school.
-You’ll be asked to take this home with you.
-If you’d like to see what this sheet includes, please click on the images below for a closer look.
+When you complete our questionnaires, you will be provided with a link to a pupil support sheet.
+If you’d like to see what this sheet includes, please click here, or on the images below for a closer look.